Sakr2957/research-alignment-matcher/README.md

 Deploy to Streamlit Cloud

-1.
-Fork this repository
+1. Fork this repository

-2.
-Go to share.streamlit.io
+2. Go to share.streamlit.io

-3.
-Create new app and select your forked repository
+3. Create a new app and select your forked repository

 4.
 Deploy!